-Searing the meat.
 Remove the bag from the sous vide bath.
 You could place the baggie in an ice bath.
 Or just let it rest in the fridge or counter for about 30 minutes.
 Remove meat from the bag and dry it with paper towels.
-Pour juices in a shallow pan and reserve.
-On a cast iron pan stainless steel pan over high heat, heat up some clarified butter or any good quality high smoke point oil such as light olive oil, canola, etc. When the oil starts to ripple and its barely just started to release a little smoke, carefully place the meat, and sear on all sides.
+Pour juices into a shallow pan and reserve.
+On a cast iron pan stainless steel pan over high heat, heat up some clarified butter or any good quality high smoke point oil such as safflower.
+When the oil starts to ripple and its barely just started to release a little smoke, carefully place the meat, and sear on all sides until golden brown.
 Resist the temptation of cutting this thing up.
-Allow to rest for at least 30 minutes.
+Allow resting for at least 30 minutes.

 Heat up the pan containing the meat jus, and make a pan glaze, add some more sugar, tamari, garlic powder or fresh garlic, shallots.
 Boil and reduce.
-Strain half way there.
+Strain halfway there.
 Remove any solids, make sure to extract as much liquid from the solids as possible.
 Discard the solids.
 Return liquid to the pan.
 Taste.
 Adjust seasoning.
 Reduce until it is the consistency of a glaze.
-Allow to cool.
+Allow cooling.
 Then using a pastry brush.
 Paint the roast beef evenly.
-Transfer to a dish and place in the fridge over night.
+Transfer to a dish and place in the fridge overnight.
 The next day, you can slice the meat cold.
 Or heat up the meat in the oven or sous vide bath and enjoy a juicy and tender roast beef.